Author: Andy Argenio

 Page Numbers: 147

-Soaring contests have returned to Rhode Island because of the efforts of Alex Hall, treasurer of The Rhode Island Soaring Club.
-The club hosted The Great Pumpkin Glider Fest October 18-20, 2013.
+Soaring contests have returned to Rhode Island because of the efforts of Alex Hall, treasurer of the Rhode Island Soaring Club.
+The club hosted The Great Pumpkin Glider Fest, October 18–20, 2013.
 The three-day event drew 21 pilots from six states for a weekend of competition and camaraderie.

-Friday was an informal day to practice flights of winch-launched and electric-launched gliders.
+Friday was an informal day for practice flights of winch-launched and electric-launched gliders.
 The open area surrounding the field allowed Bob Rondeau to complete his League of Silent Flight 2K goal and return task.

-Sunny skies, mild temperatures, and slight breezes kept a smile on every competitor’s face, regardless of his or her standings.
-It was a bring-your-own-lunch affair, but contest registration included a special dessert of pumpkin pie and non- alcoholic sparkling apple cider.
+Saturday’s competition was an open winch Unlimited Thermal Duration contest.
+The pilots’ meeting began with recognition of Fritz Bien, who was the district soaring representative for the past 40 years.
+Sunny skies, mild temperatures, and light breezes kept a smile on every competitor’s face, regardless of his or her standings.
+It was a bring-your-own-lunch affair, but contest registration included a special dessert of pumpkin pie and non-alcoholic sparkling apple cider.

 The Sunday contest was an altitude-limited electric soaring (ALES) event.
 These sailplanes use an electronic device that automatically stops the motor when the launch height has been achieved.